Heart failure

 • a build-up of fluid in the feet, ankles or legs or – less commonly – in the genital area or abdomen (belly)

-Other possible symptoms include a rapid heartbeat, urinating often at night, difficulties concentrating and a dry cough.
-People may also gain weight due to the build-up of fluid.
+Other symptoms are also possible.
+These include a rapid heartbeat, urinating often at night, difficulty concentrating and a dry cough.

-But these kinds of symptoms can have a number of other causes.
-A lot of people who have heart failure also have other medical conditions.
-It can therefore sometimes be hard to recognize early signs of heart failure.
+However, these symptoms may also have other causes – many people who have heart failure have other medical conditions too.
+As a result, it can sometimes be hard to recognize early signs of heart failure.

-Heart failure is usually caused by another health problem.
+In most cases, heart failure is caused by another heart condition that has damaged the heart muscles or blood vessels.
 These are the most common causes:

-In coronary heart disease (CHD, also called coronary artery disease, or CAD), the arteries that supply the heart with oxygen-rich blood are too narrow.
-This can prevent the heart from getting enough blood, resulting in heart failure.
-This in turn can lead to a heart attack.
-In a heart attack, one of these blood vessels is blocked so suddenly that no blood can get through to part of the heart, and muscle tissue dies.
+In coronary heart disease (CHD), also called coronary artery disease (CAD), the arteries that supply the heart with oxygen-rich blood are too narrow.
+Heart failure can occur if there is an insufficient supply of blood to the heart.
+In a heart attack, one of these arteries is blocked so suddenly that no blood can get through to parts of the heart muscle and muscle tissue dies.

 Why is high blood pressure dangerous?